cosmos/sdk-tutorials/academy/ibc/clients.md

 As stated before, `TrustLevel` is inherited from Tendermint and will be 2/3 for all Tendermint clients.
 However, this could change for other client types.

-We recommend that `TrustingPeriod` should be set as 2/3 of the UnbondingPeriod.
+It is recommended that `TrustingPeriod` should be set as 2/3 of the UnbondingPeriod.

-We recommend that `MaxClockDrift` should be set to at least 5sec and up to 15sec, depending on expected block size differences between the chains in the connection.
+It is also recommended that `MaxClockDrift` should be set to at least 5sec and up to 15sec, depending on expected block size differences between the chains in the connection.
 The Hermes (Rust) relayer will compute this value for you if you do not manually set it.

 </HighlightBox>